AlmogSkalka/imdb-reviews/README.md

-# IMDB Articles & Reviews Platform
+# SWAPI Articles & Reviews Platform

-Welcome to the IMDB Articles & Reviews platform! **Currently**, this project showcases a user authentication system with login and signup forms using React and Vite.
-Users can sign up and log in (All info is sent to console.log).
+Welcome to the Swapi Articles & Reviews platform! **Currently**, this project showcases a user authentication system with login and signup forms using React and Vite.
+Users can sign up and log in (All info is sent to console.log and LocalStorage).

 ## Getting Started